top of page

 Anxiety/Panic Disorders

 Anxiety disorders often involve repeated episodes of sudden feelings of intense anxiety and fear or terror that reach a peak within minutes (panic attacks).
 These feelings of anxiety and panic interfere with daily activities, are difficult to control, are out of proportion to the actual danger, and can last a long time.
-You may avoid places or situations to prevent these feelings.
+You may notice that you avoid places or situations to prevent these feelings.

 CBT